dzcpy/transliteration/README.md

 ### transliterate(str, options)

-Transliterate the string `str` from UTF-8 to pure ASCII.
-Characters which this module doesn't recognise will be defaulted to the placeholder from the `unknown` option, defaults to `[?]`.
+It will transliterates the string `str` and return the result.
+Characters which this module doesn't recognise will be defaulted to the placeholder from the `unknown` argument in the configuration option, defaults to `[?]`.

 __Options:__
 ```javascript